Gfeuillen/neo4j-spark-connector/README.md

+# FORKED REPOSITORY - SPARK 1.6

+Only forked and modified it to have it working for spark 1.6.
+Quick and fast.

 # Neo4j Connector to Apache Spark based on Neo4j 3.0's Bolt protocol

 These are the beginnings of a Connector from Neo4j to Apache Spark 2.0 using the new binary protocol for Neo4j, Bolt.